-If you don’t have a pressure cooker, rice cooker and slow cooker and are planning to buy these individual appliances, then my answer is a big YES, most specially if you want to save money and space.
-With just this one kitchen appliance, you can cook rice, pressure cook, slow cook, make yogurt and more.
+If you don’t have a pressure cooker, rice cooker, and slow cooker and are planning to buy these individual appliances, then my answer is a big YES, most especially if you want to save money and space.
+With just this one kitchen appliance, you can cook rice, pressure cook, slow cook, make yogurt, and more.
 Effortlessly.

 However, most people already have a rice cooker and maybe a slow cooker/crockpot before the Instant Pot came out.
 So, I bet the most common dilemma most people have when buying this appliance is: What if I already have a rice cooker and a slow cooker, should I buy an instant pot?
 Is the Instant Pot worth it?

 My honest answer is maybe.
 It really all depends on your needs, so I recommend reading the Instant Pot pros and cons below to know whether it’s worth it.

 Full disclosure: I didn’t own any pressure cooker before.
-Although buying a pressure cooker had been on my bucket list for a long time, I put off getting me one because I was terrified of the stories I heard about pressure cookers blowing up.
+Although buying a pressure cooker had been on my bucket list for a long time, I put off getting myself one because I was terrified of the stories I heard about pressure cookers blowing up.
 But the Instant Pot comes with great safety features which made me change my mind!

 3 Important Things to Know Before Buying the Instant Pot